jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 We start our function off with some checks: the two parent IDs must be different, they must be owned by the function caller ([`msg.sender`](https://docs.soliditylang.org/en/v0.8.2/units-and-global-variables.html#block-and-transaction-properties)), and they must be in the same generation.

 Next comes our bot creation code, which will be similar to the code in our `mint()` function.
-Add the following code below the final `require()` statement above.
+Add the following code below the final `require()` statement in the `breed` function above.

 ```solidity
         // Increment token counter